 entrance hole located 4 1/2" above the floor and ventilation openings.

-Assembled with corrosion resistant screws fit to pre-drilled countersunk
+Assemble with corrosion resistant screws and fit to pre-drilled countersunk

 pilot holes.
-Hinged roof is secured with shutter hooks for easy access.
+Secure hinged roof with shutter hooks for easy access.

 Mount on a post in the middle of a yard just out of reach.
 Beware,

 with a 2" entrance hole, a mob of House Sparrows will also be attracted